Updates to the Assignment of Benefit process for bulk billied services

 Next steps:

-- Contact your software provider to discuss how this integration will work.
+- Contact their software provider to understand how this will be supported

 Services Australia is expected to release templates to assist providers.
 It is not required to use the templates; however, it may provide examples of how to present information.